CumulusNetworks/docs/content/cumulus-netq-411/Whats-New/_index.md

 NetQ 4.11.0 includes the following new features and improvements:

-- Adjust the frequency that NetQ reloads dashboard data to every minute, 2 minutes, or 5 minutes
+- {{<link title="Focus Your Monitoring Using Workbenches#manage-auto-refresh" text="Adjust the frequency">}} that NetQ reloads dashboard data to every minute, 2 minutes, or 5 minutes
 - Create threshold crossing rules that alert you when a {{<link title="Threshold-Crossing Events Reference#sensors" text="sensor's state changes">}}
 - Performance and security enhancements